p2p-org/economy/posts/2020-05-29-create-account-in-polkadot-network.md

 ------

 *Now you have an account in Polkadot.
 The next step is to [claim DOT](https://economy.p2p.org/how-to-claim-dot-tokens-with-pokadot-js) and [start nominating](https://economy.p2p.org/how-to-nominate-validators-in-polkadot).
-If you have any questions, join our [Telegram chat](https://t.me/P2Pstaking) or contact Alexey via am@p2p.org, we will be happy to help.*
+If you have any questions, join our [Telegram chat](https://t.me/P2Pstaking) or contact Alex via am@p2p.org, we will be happy to help.*

 ------